J-Wll/joes-hardware/README.md

 ## Install

 - Clone the repository, then run npm i or pnpm i to install dependencies.
 - Configure the .env file to include a NEXT_PUBLIC_BASE_URL equal to the websites url. http://localhost:3000 is common for testing.
-This is used for the simulated API URL calls.
+This is used as the URL for simulated API calls.
 - Use npm run dev or pnpm run dev to launch the project.